 I feel like I’ve been leading up to this post for weeks now.
-I got to visit the Butchart Gardens with my friend Nadya back in April, and absolutely loved it!
+I got to visit the Butchart Gardens, located in Canada’s beautiful British Columbia, with my friend Nadya back in April, and absolutely loved it!
 It’s hard now to believe that we ever considered skipping it altogether – read more about that lapse in sanity here.

 In the end, we did choose to visit the Butchart Gardens, and we arrived hoping to be wowed.
 As we paid the $30 entry fee, I couldn’t help but think of all the other things I could buy with that money.
 1/3 of a one day ticket to Disney World.
 Dinner for two at Kobe.
 A one-way ticket to visit my sister in Utah.
 Surely no garden could be worth all that?